Kids Fishing: The Ultimate Guide for Fun and Family Bonding

 Don’t over do it with the bait, I would strongly suggest a single packet of either Prawns, Worms or Squid for the first trip out and adjust from there.
 You are better off leaving 10 minutes early because you’re out of bait rather than throwing a heap away.

-Basic Prawn Pack fish bait
+Basic Prawn Pack - easy kids fishing bait

 Basic Prawn Pack